DreamPartGen: Semantically Grounded Part-Level 3D Generation via Collaborative Latent Denoising: Additional Experiments

-\textbf{Generalization Beyond Clean Part Decompositions.} A key concern for part-based generators is reliance on clean, taxonomy-consistent part decompositions.
+\textbf{Robustness to Relation Parsing.} A key question is whether \modelnamenc{} depends on a particular relational parser at inference time to supplement FT and ST, or whether the generative model itself has already internalized the relational structure knowledge.
+To study this, we evaluate three inference settings: (i) \textbf{VLM-parsed relations}, with two parser variants: the same VLM used for dataset construction (Qwen2.5-VL) and a stronger external parser (GPT-5). (ii) \textbf{prompt-only conditioning} without explicit relation parsing, and (iii) \textbf{oracle relations} using ground-truth triplets.
+As shown in \Cref{tab:vlm_reliance}, prompt-only inference remains competitive, indicating that the model internalizes substantial part-level and assembly priors during training.
+The small gap between Qwen2.5-VL and GPT-5 further suggests that the gains come from the RSL mechanism rather than parser-specific artifacts. \textbf{Number of Local RSL Tokens.} RSLs act as semantic controllers, and their count $K_m$ reflects the number of meaningful part-level attributes or relations.
+In \datasetname, most objects contain roughly 10--30 such cues, so the token budget naturally remains small.
+We therefore evaluate $K_m \!\in\! \{8,16,32,64\}$, a range that covers typical semantic density while keeping diffusion attention efficient.
+As shown in Table \ref{tab:rsl_k}, performance stabilizes once $K_m \ge 16$, indicating that only a modest number of semantic tokens is needed for strong guidance.
+We set $K_m = 16$ as the default in all experiments. \textbf{Generalization Beyond Clean Part Decompositions.} A key concern for part-based generators is reliance on clean, taxonomy-consistent part decompositions.
 To quantify robustness beyond the most common training configurations, we construct two out-of-distribution (OOD) evaluation splits that probe novel part and novel relation generalization. (i) \textbf{OOD-parts (rare-part split):} we compute the training-set frequency of each part label (object-level occurrence) and define \emph{rare} parts as those in the tail of this distribution, with a minimum-count filter (at least 2) to avoid noisy labels; the OOD-parts split includes all test objects that contain at least one rare part label. (ii) \textbf{OOD-rel (novel-relation split):} we hold out a subset of relation predicates during training by removing all triplets whose predicate $\rho$ belongs to a held-out set, and evaluate on test samples that include at least one held-out predicate.
-We report the same fidelity, alignment, and structure metrics as in the main evaluation (Render-FID, CD, ULIP-T, and IoU as a part-independence measure).
+We report the same fidelity, alignment, and structure metrics as in the main evaluation (r-FID, CD, ULIP-T, and IoU as a part-independence measure).
+As shown in \Cref{tab:novel_parts}, all methods degrade under OOD shifts, but \modelname exhibits smaller performance drops than prior part-based baselines: for example, under OOD-rel, PartCrafter increases from 11.134 to 12.583 in r-FID ($\Delta$ 1.449), while \modelname increases from 9.783 to 10.631 ($\Delta$ 0.848).
+Moreover, \modelname maintains strong text-shape alignment under both splits (ULIP-T drops by only $\Delta$ 0.012-0.014), indicating that the learned relational priors generalize beyond the dominant training taxonomy and support coherent assembly even when parts or relations are less common.\looseness-1